|

 The idea of moving TIDE Academy to Woodside High, which was first floated at a meeting on Jan.
 26, has not been well received.
 Woodside is one of the district’s larger campuses, with a student population five times bigger than TIDE.
 The school is located 6 miles west of TIDE, which is on Jefferson Drive on the east side of Highway 101.

-Hector Cornejo, a teacher at TIDE, said only nine out of 49 of his students said they would be willing to transfer to Woodside.
+Hector Cornejo, a teacher at TIDE, said only 9 out of 49 of his students said they would be willing to transfer to Woodside.

-TIDE student Eliaz Kahn said in public comment that he transferred to TIDE from Woodside because he was bullied for having autism and faced death threats and slurs from classmates.
+TIDE student Eliaz Kahn told the board that he transferred to TIDE from Woodside because he was bullied for having autism and faced death threats and slurs from classmates.

 “Do you know what it feels like to have recruited all the ninth and 10th graders in this room, to hear their stories and to feel like I sold them a fake dream of success and security?”
 TIDE teacher and recruitment coordinator Daphne Pacia-McCann asked the board with tears in her eyes.